Home » Recipe Index » Recipe

 Instructions

-5. once the butter is browned set it off the heat for a few minutes to cool, you don't want to add the eggs to it while it's too hot and scramble them
+• once the butter is browned pour off into a mixing bowl and set it aside for a few minutes to cool, you don't want to add the eggs to it while it's too hot and scramble them

-6. measure the brown sugar in a large mixing bowl, add the eggs and stir until combined, it will be thick
+• measure the brown sugar in a large mixing bowl, add the eggs and stir until combined, it will be thick, then add to the cooled butter, mix until well combined

 1. I love blondes but my guys are strictly plain fudge brownie types.
 I like to get adventurous and add all the little bits I have leftover in my baking pantry.
 Nuts, different flavored chips, …..but they grumble.
 These look amazing!